RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 parameter: `file`
 required: No
 default value: `/var/run/redhawk/adminserviced.sock`
-description: Absolute path to a Unix domain socket used to listen for remote commands
+description: The absolute path to a Unix domain socket used to listen for remote commands.

 parameter: `chmod`
 required: No
 default: `0700`
-description: Permissions to set on the socket file on startup
+description: The permissions to set on the socket file on startup.

 parameter: `chown`
 required: No
 default value: `redhawk:redhawk`
-description: Set the owner of the socket
+description: Specifies the owner of the socket.

 parameter: `username`
 required: No
 default value: `redhawk`
-description: Username for remote control of the AdminServer
+description: The username for remote control of the AdminServer.

 parameter: `password`
 required: No
 default value: `redhawk`
-format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}` (For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.)
+format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
+For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.
-description: Password for remote control of the AdminServer.
+description: The password for remote control of the AdminServer.

 ## inet_http_server